Final Rule: FMNP Legislative Changes From the William F. Goodling Child Nutrition Reauthorization Act of 1998

-On October 31, 1998, the President signed Pub.
-L. 105–336, the William F. Goodling Child Nutrition Reauthorization Act of 1998 (the Goodling Act), which included three non-discretionary provisions regarding the FMNP.
+On Oct.
+31, 1998, the President signed PL 105–336, the William F. Goodling Child Nutrition Reauthorization Act of 1998 (the Goodling Act), which included three non-discretionary provisions regarding the FMNP.

 The three provisions address: program income as an allowable state matching fund source, elimination of specific state plan ranking criteria used to determine funding preferences, and use of expansion funds to increase the value of benefits to recipients.
 This final rule implements those nondiscretionary FMNP provisions as reflected in section 203(o) of the Goodling Act.

 These provisions serve the interests of the President and Congress by providing greater flexibility for FMNP state agencies in the operation of the program, and expanding the allowable sources for meeting the state matching fund requirement.
 Because of the nondiscretionary nature of these legislative provisions, the Administrator of the Food and Nutrition Service has determined that, in accordance with 5 USC 553, prior notice and comment is unnecessary and contrary to the public interest, and for the same reason, that good cause exists for the publication of this rule less than 30 days prior to its effective date.
 The effective date of this rule is Oct.
 1, 1998, the same date on which the Goodling Act was signed.